Middle Franconia

-Middle Franconia (Mittelfranken, [ˈmɪtl̩ˌfʁaŋkŋ̍]) is one of the three administrative regions of Franconia in Bavaria, Germany.
-It is located in the west of Bavaria and borders the state of Baden-Württemberg.
-The administrative seat is Ansbach; however, the most populous city is Nuremberg.
+Middle Franconia (Mittelfranken, [ˈmɪtl̩ˌfʁaŋkŋ̍]) is one of the three administrative regions of Franconia, Germany, in the west of Bavaria bordering the state of Baden-Württemberg.
+The administrative seat is Ansbach; the most populous and largest city is Nuremberg.

 Subdivisions

 The region is divided into seven districts ('Landkreise') and five independent cities ('Kreisfreie Städte').
 The lowest level is divided into 210 municipalities (including five cities).